vedantsingh1404/discord-crypto-bot/README.md

 * symbol [currency_name]

-   Returns the symbol (ISO 4217) of the specified currency.
+   Returns the code (ISO 4217) of the specified currency.

 * name [currency_code]